 - software and engineering companies

-Of Physics and Astronomy students who graduated from Kent in 2016, over 90% of those who responded to a national survey were in work or further study within six months (Destinations of Leavers from Higher Education survey*).
+Over 90% of Physics and Astronomy graduates who responded to the most recent national survey of graduate destinations were in work or further study within six months (DLHE, 2017).

 Teaching Excellence Framework